 What Causes Milia on Face?

-Wondering what causes milia on face?
-Milia form as a consequence of the skin’s localized inability to naturally exfoliate.
+Wondering what causes milia on your face?
+Milia form as a consequence of the skin’s localized inability to exfoliate naturally.
 Dead skin cells—composed predominantly of keratin, a protein also found in hair and nails—build up underneath, causing a bump to form.
 It may appear when there’s skin trauma (i.e. burns, blisters, etc.), or after use of certain topical medication.
 They are more commonly found in conjunction with certain skin conditions, such as rosacea and dandruff, or certain other skin conditions.
-Genetics is another deciding factor for milia.
+Genetics is another deciding factor for Milia.

 They do not get inflamed or develop redness or swelling.